 Where a concern (see definition at section 5) has been reported and it has been possible to resolve the issues raised within 24 hours of being reported, there is no requirement for it to be dealt with formally by a Future Directions CIC Manager.
-However, a record of the concern and the action taken will be made by the person dealing directly with the concern via the incident reporting system.
+However, a record of the concern and the action taken will be made by the person dealing directly with the concern via the Nourish incident reporting system.
+When documenting a concern, select incident type as other, then detail concern.
+Once completed, this incident report will trigger incident interactions and possibly incident investigation interactions.

-It is important that this information is entered into incident reporting system within the 24 hour time window and that the narrative within the report details that this was a concern not a complaint.
+It is important that this information is entered into the Nourish incident reporting system within the 24 hour time window and that the narrative within the report details that this was a concern not a complaint.